 In larger cities or beachfront locations, a condo can be much more affordable than comparable houses, making it a less intimidating buy for first-time homeowners.
-In some cities, owning a condo is also often cheaper than a renting an apartment or buying a townhouse.
+In some cities, owning a condo is often cheaper than renting an apartment or buying a townhouse.

 Great Sense of Community